 26th Sunday in Ordinary Time

-Ezekiel turned the tables, confronting the people with their own sinfulness.
+During this time, Ezekiel wrote.
+He had to respond to the people’s despair.
+The prophet turns the tables.
+He confronts the people with their own sinfulness.
 Where is their devotion to God?
 How faithful have they been in being God’s people?
 No one realistically could have argued that there had been no sin.
 Who deserted whom?
-What then about “fairness”?
-Has God been unfair?

 Quite likely, such was the case in Philippi.
-Jewish symbols and references appeared, as Jews lived there.
-However, the city in no sense was Jewish.
-It was thoroughly pagan, an important military base in the Roman Empire, situated in what now is Greece.
+Jewish symbols and references appear in the Epistle, but in no sense was the city Jewish but actually thoroughly pagan, an important military base in the Roman Empire, situated in what now is Greece.

-Still, the last word need not be of guilt and hopelessness.
-We need not forsake hope.
-If we are as loyal as the second son in Matthew’s story, as wholehearted in our love for Jesus as is exclaimed in the hymn in Philippians, then God will forgive us and welcome us to everlasting life.
+If we are as contrite as the second son in Matthew’s story, as wholehearted in our love for Jesus as is shown in the hymn in Philippians, then God will forgive us and welcome us to everlasting life.

 The best news.
 Delivered to your inbox.